 On February 1, 2016, the Company completed a financing, raising gross proceeds of \$72,460.
 Coupled with the deferral of management salaries, these two initiatives partially covered the cash costs for the current period.
-The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2016 and beyond, however additional capital will be needed to continue with the active exploration of the Genesis property in 2016.
+The Company no longer has sufficient cash to meet its existing obligations, and is deferring payments to management in order to continue operations.
+Additional capital will be needed to continue exploration of the Genesis property.